Suchti18/jpackageTUI/README.md

 ## Installation
-You can install it by [building](#Building) it yourself or by downloading the newest release
+You can install it by either [building](#building) it yourself or downloading the latest release.

 ## Usage